Exterior shutters do require simple maintenance to maximize appearance and functionality.

 To maintain wooden shutters, regularly inspect for deterioration of the finish.
 Wood naturally expands and contracts with environmental change.
 Our woods are kiln-dried resulting in minimal movement, but small cracks in the finish may still appear over time.
 Preservation of composite shutters also requires minor periodic restoration.

 Prune vines, trees, or bushes that climb on or make contact with outdoor shutters.
 Extended branches can scratch the finished surface of exterior shutters when blowing in the wind.
 Climbing vegetation will actually adhere to the shutters, becoming increasingly difficult to remove and can weaken the paint finish.
 Plants that are in regular contact with the shutters may hold moisture against the facade, resulting in potential deterioration of the product.

 Outdoor shutters installed in heavily shaded areas will also have difficulty drying after precipitation falls.
-More frequent attention may be required in these areas to maintain the finish of composite and wooden shutters.
+More frequent attention may be required in these areas to maintain the finish of composite and wood shutters.